-Join us for the third Albany Landfill Dog Owners Group (ALDOG) beach cleanup of 2017, and a free public sand globe workshop on Albany Beach.
+Join us for the first Albany Landfill Dog Owners Group (ALDOG) beach cleanup of 2015, and a free public sand globe workshop on Albany Beach.

-Our February, 2016 event brought in 300 lbs of trash and 80 lbs of recyclables, and people of all ages learned to make sand globes then had a great time making beach sculptures and creating globe-tossing games.
+Our July, 2014 event brought in 650 pounds of trash, and people of all ages learned to make sand globes then had a great time making beach sculptures and creating globe-tossing games.

 I invented my technique for making sand globes in 2000, and have taught over a thousand people how to make them.
 In five minutes I can teach the basic technique; it usually takes beginners about ten minutes to make a grapefruit-sized globe.
 The process of making them feels great, and combining beach cleanup with globe-making evokes a wonderful feeling of environmental and social connection.

 At this event, I’ll teach everyone in sight to make sand globes (and encourage them to teach others!)
 Then, as in all my collaborative art-with-nature events, we’ll create a spontaneously evolving art installation on the beach.
 Some of us will make moving creations with people and globes.
 Non-globe creativity involving sand and people is also encouraged of course!